Radfordhound/HedgeLib/README.md

 - [Latest (development) builds](https://ci.appveyor.com/project/Radfordhound/hedgelib)

 ## Manually building
-If you do wish to manually build, however, simply download and install the following (if you don't have them already):
+If you do wish to manually build, however, simply follow the following instructions:

+### Windows
+Download and install the following (if you don't have them already):
 - [Visual Studio 2017 (or later).](https://www.visualstudio.com/downloads/)
 - [Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk) (for DirectX use in HedgeEdit; can be downloaded from Visual Studio).
 - [Qt.](https://www.qt.io/download) (for HedgeEdit/HedgeTools with UIs; **not required for just building HedgeLib and tools without UIs**).